tonyhieu/p4-oompaloompas/README.md

 Members: Linda Liu, Sanvi Pal, Alice Tang, Anthony Vo, Ellen Xu

 # Project Idea
--create a gallery of pictures related to chocolate (OompaLoompas are from Charlie and the Chocolate Factory)
+Objective : to create a gallery of pictures related to chocolate (OompaLoompas are from Charlie and the Chocolate Factory)

 <img src="static/assets/oompaloompa.jpg" >